rladies/community/README.md

 varies depending on what part you are proposing to change, but may include the following:

 - R-Ladies name, mission and vision.
-- R-Ladies rules and guidelines, including governance and code of conduct.
+- R-Ladies rules and guidelines, including governance and code of conduct (CoC).
 - R-Ladies global infrastructure services.

 Some changes do not require a community discussion, for example: